Flavoris/HyperSlide/TEST_RESULTS.md

 ## How to Run

 ### Option 1: Xcode (Recommended)
-1. Open `HyperSlide.xcodeproj` in Xcode
+1. Open `HyprGlide.xcodeproj` in Xcode
 2. Select an iPhone simulator from the device menu
 3. Click Run (⌘R) or Product > Run
 4. App will launch in the simulator